electron/electronjs.org-old/data/blog/i18n-updates.md

   <figcaption>Electron documentation footer in Japanese</figcaption>
 </figure>

 Notice a typo or an incorrect translation while you're reading the documentation?
-You no longer have to log in to Crowdin, pick your locale, find the file you'd like the fix, etc etc. Instead, you can just scroll down to the bottom of said doc, and click "Translate this doc" (or the equivalent in your language).
+You no longer have to log in to Crowdin, pick your locale, find the file you'd like the fix, etc etc. Instead, you can just scroll down to the bottom of the said doc, and click "Translate this doc" (or the equivalent in your language).
 Voila!
 You are brought straight to the Crowdin translation page.
 Now apply your translation magic!

 ## 📈 Some Statistics